BULKELEY OF CHEADLE AND BEAUMARIS

 - + Anne dau of the Rev. Edward Hughes, of Kinmel Park in Denbighshire.
 Married 1799.

-- 16. Sir Richard Bulkeley Williams-Bulkeley of Penrhyn, baronet, born 23 September 1801, eventual successor of the estates of the 7th Viscount Bulkeley.
+- 16. Sir Richard Bulkeley Williams Bulkeley of Penrhyn, baronet, born 23 September 1801, eventual successor of the estates of the 7th Viscount Bulkeley.

 Additional Notes